Johnson–Jeffries riots: The riots

 It is unknown how many people were killed and injured during the riots, but it is estimated that between 11 and 26 people were killed and hundreds more injured.
 These deaths included three black workers residing in a construction camp, which white gunmen opened fire upon during riots in Uvalda, Georgia and a black man in Wheeling, West Virginia, who was lynched for driving an expensive car as it was reminiscent of Jack Johnson's flamboyant lifestyle.

 Large mobs gathered in Norfolk, Virginia, where over 300 white navy sailors searched the streets for black people and in New York City, where within hours of the victory being announced, 11 separate riots erupted as white people entered black neighborhoods in mobs, stoning and setting fire to buildings.
 They attempted to lynch two black men, beat one to death and injured 100 more.
 Several white people were stabbed or shot by black people in self-defense.
 Mobs numbering as many as 7,000 people engaged in violence on the streets of Washington, D.C.
 Two white men were stabbed to death by black people, hundreds were injured and 236 people were arrested.

 Aftermath

 After the riots, many state and local governments banned the motion picture film depicting the fight as it set off more race riots.
 The riots led Congress to ban interstate transportation of boxing films in 1912; the ban was eventually lifted in 1940.
-The riots were the first instance of a nationwide race riot in the United States.
+The riots, similar to the 1863 draft riots, were a simultaneous explosion of anti-black racial violence occurring across the United States.